This article was updated on October 3rd, 2023

 4. Wound breakdown

-If the wound begins to open or you can see the underlying tissue, an infection is likely to be present, as shown in the incision infection picture below.
+If the wound begins to open or you can see the underlying tissue, an infection is likely to be present, as shown in the picture below.
 Learn about normal wound healing stages.

 Frequently asked questions

 What happens to a dog’s skin after the incision?

 After surgery, a dog’s skin will heal in a normal wound-healing fashion.
 The stages of wound healing are described here.

 What is the typical post-operative care for a dog?